JPMorgan profit weaker than expected as trading revenue falls

 Total net revenue fell 8.5 percent to $22.99 billion, falling well short of the average estimate of $24.53 billion.

-JPMorgan shares, which recently topped $61 to trade at their highest level in 13 years, fell 3.1 percent to $55.63 in afternoon trading.
+JPMorgan's shares, which recently topped $61 to trade at their highest level in 13 years, were down 3.2 percent at $55.56 in mid-morning trading.

 MORTGAGE LENDING FALLS